fangel/RelAlg.js/README.md

 	Relation1 X Relation2

 **Warning**: If the two relations both have an attribute with the same name, there is a _naming conflict_.
-This is indicated by the attributes being listed in parenthesis to highlight the conflict.
-You should use position-based renaming to rename both of the offending attributes!
+This will cause the calculations to fail.
+You must ensure no duplicate attributes.

+### Joins

+Joins are created using the `Join` binary operation.

+#### Theta-joins (conditional joins)

+If you wish to create a theta-join, you provide the join-condition like this:

+	Relation1 Join[attribute1 == attribute2] Relation2

+**Warning**: If both relations have attributes with the same name, and you do _not_ have a criteria equalling both attributes (in other words, a _explicit_ natural-join) to each other, the calculation will fail.
+If your intent wasn't to join on those conditions, you must rename an attribute from, or project the attribute out of the at least one of the relations.

+_Example_: Say you have the schemas R(id, name) and S(id, place), you _must_ have the join-condition _id == id_,
+when joining.
+You can also have a condition on say _name == 'foo'_, so the join-conditions need not the only conditions.

+There is no specific notation for creating _Equi-joins_, just create a all-AND, all-equality condition and your Theta-join will classify as a Equi-join.

+#### Natural-join

+Natural-joins are currently not supported.
+When they are, the syntax for creating them will be the following:

+	Relation1 Join Relation2

 ## Extending the grammar